 Fresh off the airplane from Boston, and back to the blog!
 This past week I had the pleasure of attending the Society for Historical Archaeology’s (SHA) 2020 Annual Meeting in Boston, MA.
 It was my first SHA conference, and definitely one of the largest conferences I’ve had the change to attend so far, and it was such a wonderful experience!
 Of course, we did some touristing while we were in town…and most of the talks I attended had everything to do with colonial burials & settlements!

-This post is a digital summary version of a paper I’d written for a course during my undergrad, and later expanded on to present at the Transmortality conference in Luxembourg in 2017.
+This post is a digital summary version of a paper I’d written for a course during my masters, and later expanded on to present at the Transmortality conference in Luxembourg in 2017.
 I’m choosing to turn these ideas into a blog post, because I think it’s a rather interesting topic and I’d love to have a discussion with all of you about it!
 So let’s dive it, shall we?

 By investigation the relationship between burial spaces and their communities, we can gain insight into the personal relationship between people and death.
 This post will explore interaction with burial spaces and the influence of these spaces on movement throughout history, from the 17th to the 21st centuries.
 I looked at Boston, MA and Guilford, CT as my case studies, through historic and modern accounts of being in the burial grounds, examining the multi-purpose use of many of these early Puritan sites.